Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Intersection Searching with Query Arcs amid Plates

 \subsection{The query procedure}

 Let $\gamma\in\Gamma$ be a query arc.
-We answer an arc-intersection query, say, intersection-detection, for $\gamma$ by searching through $\Psi$ in a top-down manner.
-Suppose we are at a node $v$ of $\Psi$.
-Our goal is to determine whether $\gamma_v := \gamma\cap\tau_v$ intersects any plate of $\T_v$.
-For simplicity, assume that $\gamma_v$ is connected, otherwise we query with each connected component of $\gamma_v$.
+We answer an arc-intersection query, say, intersection detection, for $\gamma$ by searching through~$\Psi$ in a top-down manner.
+Suppose we are at a node~$v$ of~$\Psi$.
+Our goal is to determine whether $\gamma_v \coloneqq \gamma\cap\tau_v$ intersects any plate of $\T_v$.
+For simplicity, assume that $\gamma_v$ is connected, otherwise we query with each of the $O(1)$ connected components of $\gamma_v$.